Skip to main content

 Phase 1: AI Inventory and Classification (Q2 2026)

-Conduct a comprehensive inventory of all AI systems in use across the organization.
-For each system, determine whether it falls within the AI Act's scope, classify its risk level, and identify whether the institution is acting as a provider or deployer.
+Inventory every AI system running across the organisation.
+You cannot regulate what you have not found.
+For each one, work out whether it falls within the AI Act's scope, classify its risk level, and pin down whether you are acting as a provider or a deployer.

 Phase 2: Gap Analysis and Documentation (Q3 2026)

-For each high-risk AI system, perform a gap analysis against the Act's requirements.
-Prioritize technical documentation, risk management systems, and data governance measures.
-Begin preparing fundamental rights impact assessments.
+For each high-risk AI system, run a gap analysis against the Act's requirements.
+Put technical documentation, risk management systems, and data governance measures at the front of the queue.
+Start drafting fundamental rights impact assessments while you are at it.

 Phase 3: Remediation and Implementation (Q4 2026 - Q1 2027)